Download this submission:

 Right now, there is furious agreement from progressives, conservatives, the business community, and the people most affected that Australia should raise the rate of income support to benefit us all.

-UPDATE 2/1//2019: A link to the submission in PDF format was added.
+UPDATE 2/1/2020: A link to download the submission in PDF format was added.
 It was not shared initially as parliamentary committees usually request that submissions are not shared until they are published on the inquiry website.